Deeply Rooted

 Then there was that time when I wanted to write the very best story you had ever read and I didn’t believe that I could do it without some extra help.
 So I re-imagined one of my favorite picture books, Fredrick, about a field mouse who absorbs everything lovely and shares it with his family during the cold grey winter.
 I changed it just enough to make it sound like just maybe it had been my own idea.
 I remember you marveled at it, looked at me trying to assess whether or not I had written it.
 You said out loud, “Wow, this is a great story.
 You wrote this?”
 And I couldn’t lie to you.
 I was more afraid of losing your respect for lying than of getting into trouble for cheating.
 So I told you the truth.
 I don’t remember what happened next, but I know I never felt afraid or ashamed.
 And I always wrote my own stories after that.

-You never let me not do my best.
+You never let me do less than my best.
 You wouldn’t let me just get by.
 Maybe you knew that I could do that at home.
 There was too much other stuff going on behind our big red front door – as long as I wasn’t making waves, passing was good enough.
 But not for you.
 You made me feel like I could step out of my brother’s shadow and find my own way to shine.
 And you always made sure to focus on what I was doing best before you gently implied there were places I could do better.

 You saw the “needs to talk louder” me.
 The” likes to talk to neighbors” me.
 The “in a hurry” me.
 The “not performing up to potential” me.
 But you made it safe for me to show you the rest of me, too.
 I don’t know what you knew exactly, but you knew something was getting in my way.
 Even before you told me you were proud of me, I felt it.
-And while your wish that I should never worry didn’t really come true, it comforts me to no end that you dreamed that dream for me.
+And while your wish that I should never worry didn’t come true, it comforts me to no end that you dreamed that dream for me.

 Posted in children, family, parenting, personal, Uncategorized | Tagged , , , , , , , , | 6 Comments